 - In 2005, Alexander signed Yao to a multi-year contract extension.

-Since 1993, Alexander has dedicated himself to building the Rockets in every area.
+Alexander has dedicated himself to building the Rockets organization in every area.
 His vision to construct a downtown arena took shape in Nov.
 2000, as Harris County voters approved a referendum to build a new home for the Rockets.
 Groundbreaking for the arena took place on July 31, 2001.
 Alexander's tireless efforts became a reality in Sept.
 2003 with the opening of Toyota Center – Houston's state-of-the-art, multi-purpose facility.

 In 2010, Alexander and Toyota Center earned LEED Silver Certification for Existing Buildings: Operations & Maintenance from the U.S. Green Building Council (USGBC), making Toyota Center the first professional sports facility in Texas to receive a LEED Certification.
 Awarded by the USGBC under its Leadership in Energy and Environmental Design program, the certification identifies and rewards best practices by a building in areas that include energy conservation, environmental awareness, water efficiency and natural resource performance.